Singlife Travel Insurance—MoneySmart Review (2026)

 ★★★☆☆

-: All plans under that provider perform between the minimum and maximum. / If there is only one plan, it performs average.
+If there is only 1 plan, it performs above average.

 example of 3 stars in moneysmart travel insurance rating system

-: All plans under that provider perform average or above average, but none of their plans is the best performing. / If there is only 1 plan, it performs above average.
+5 stars: All plans under that provider perform average or above average.
+If there is only 1 plan, it is the best performing in Singapore.

 example of 4 stars in moneysmart travel insurance rating system